Comet: Fear of comets

-Fear of comets as acts of God and signs of impending doom was highest in Europe from AD 1200 to 1650.
+Fear of comets as acts of God and signs of impending doom was highest in Europe from 1200 to 1650 CE.
 The year after the Great Comet of 1618, for example, Gotthard Arthusius published a pamphlet stating that it was a sign that the Day of Judgment was near.
 He listed ten pages of comet-related disasters, including "earthquakes, floods, changes in river courses, hail storms, hot and dry weather, poor harvests, epidemics, war and treason and high prices".

 By 1700 most scholars concluded that such events occurred whether a comet was seen or not.
 Using Edmond Halley's records of comet sightings, however, William Whiston in 1711 wrote that the Great Comet of 1680 had a periodicity of 574 years and was responsible for the worldwide flood in the Book of Genesis, by pouring water on Earth.
 His announcement revived for another century fear of comets, now as direct threats to the world instead of signs of disasters.
 Spectroscopic analysis in 1910 found the toxic gas cyanogen in the tail of Halley's Comet, causing panicked buying of gas masks and quack "anti-comet pills" and "anti-comet umbrellas" by the public.

 Fate of comets

 Departure (ejection) from Solar System

 If a comet is traveling fast enough, it may leave the Solar System.
 Such comets follow the open path of a hyperbola, and as such, they are called hyperbolic comets.
 Solar comets are only known to be ejected by interacting with another object in the Solar System, such as Jupiter.
 An example of this is Comet C/1980 E1, which was shifted from an orbit of 7.1 million years around the Sun, to a hyperbolic trajectory, after a 1980 close pass by the planet Jupiter.
-Interstellar comets such as 1I/ʻOumuamua and 2I/Borisov never orbited the Sun and therefore do not require a 3rd-body interaction to be ejected from the Solar System.
+Interstellar comets such as 1I/ʻOumuamua, 2I/Borisov and 3I/ATLAS never orbited the Sun and therefore do not require a 3rd-body interaction to be ejected from the Solar System.

-Volatiles exhausted
+Extinction

 Jupiter-family comets and long-period comets appear to follow very different fading laws.
 The JFCs are active over a lifetime of about 10,000 years or ~1,000 orbits whereas long-period comets fade much faster.
 Only 10% of the long-period comets survive more than 50 passages to small perihelion and only 1% of them survive more than 2,000 passages.
 Eventually most of the volatile material contained in a comet nucleus evaporates, and the comet becomes a small, dark, inert lump of rock or rubble that can resemble an asteroid.
 Some asteroids in elliptical orbits are now identified as extinct comets.
 Roughly six percent of the near-Earth asteroids are thought to be extinct comet nuclei.